bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 >metaspades.py -t 2 -1 Stool_F.fastq -2 Stool_R.fastq -o Stool_metaspades
 >```

-The reason we provided the assembly graphs (`.gfa`) is because we want to take a look at it.
+The reason we provided the assembly graphs (`.gfa`) is because we want to take a look at them.
 A good tool to visualise the structure of our assembly graphs is [Bandage](http://rrwick.github.io/Bandage/).
 Install the software, and then download the `assembly_graph.fastg` from both assemblies (you might have to rename to avoid overwriting them when downloading).
+> Again, you can download the `.fastg` files directly from [Zenodo]() if you prefer.
 Start the Bandage software, and open the `.gfa` files of both assemblies.
-Once opened, click on the “draw graph” button to drawh the bandage graph.
+Once opened, click on the “draw graph” button to draw the bandage graph.
-You can draw a frame over a collection of lines, and see how long they are on the right side of the screen.
+You can draw a frame over a collection of lines (contigs), and see their total length on the right side of the screen.

 <details>
 <summary>How many large clusters do you see?
 What do they correspond to according to you?</summary>

-_Stool sample: There is one big connected cluster (total size +- 14 Mbp).
-This is likely one bacterial genome (or two closely related).
-Otheriwse we have smaller components (100kb and lower).
+- _Stool sample: There is one big connected cluster (total size +- 14 Mbp).
+This is likely one bacterial genome (or two closely related).Otheriwse we have smaller components (100kb and lower).
 These are likely contigs from different other species which are present in lower amounts in the sample._
-_Plant sample: There is also one big connected cluster (total size +- 9Mbp).
+- _Plant sample: There is also one big connected cluster (total size +- 9Mbp).
 Again, this is likely one bacterial genomes.
 The other components are similar, but there are less short pieces in this sample._
 </details>

 Now let's assemble the long reads, using the metagenomic mode of Flye: